View Mildred Nealon's Obituary on citizensvoice.com and share memories

 Born in Stanhope, N.J., on Dec.
 16, 1940, she was the daughter of the late Clarence and Marjorie Emmans Peterson.

-She was employed by Luzerne County Bureau for Aging, Wilkes-Barre, until her retirement.
-Millie also worked for many years at Bettelli's Villa, Wilkes Barre Twp.
+She was employed by Bettelli's Villa, Wilkes-Barre, and Luzerne County Bureau for Aging, Wilkes-Barre, until her retirement.

-Millie was very active in local politics and was a member of the Republican Woman's Club.
-She was involved in the planning of the Ashley Bi-Centennial Parade and was a former member of Ashley American Legion Post 673 Auxiliary.
-Millie also enjoyed sewing, listening to and playing music and being the family genealogist.
-But, most of all, "Gram" loved to spend her time with her loving family.
-Coaching softball, playing cards, chess or Scrabble with her family, and most especially her beloved grandchildren, were of greatest importance.
+Millie was very active in local politics.
+She was a member of the Republican Woman's Club, she was involved in the planning of the Ashley Bi-Centennial Parade.
+She was a former member of the Ashley American Legion Post 673 Woman's Auxiliary, she also enjoyed sewing, listening to and playing music and being the family genealogist.
+But, most of all, Millie loved to spend her time with her loving family.
+Coaching softball, playing cards, chess or scrabble with her family, most especially her beloved grandchildren, was of most importance.

-She was preceded in death by her husband, Donald F. Nealon Sr.; sons, Donald F. Nealon Jr. and Emmett Nealon; grandson, Justin Hossage; sister, Norma Fluke; brother, Clarence "Pete" Peterson.
+She was preceded in death by her husband, Donald F. Nealon Sr.; sons, Donald F. Nealon Jr., Emmett Nealon; grandson, Justin Hossage; sister, Norma Fluke; brother, Clarence "Pete" Peterson.

-Surviving are her daughters, Lynn Teufel and her husband Mark A.; Miki Hossage and her husband Dave; Nancy Carlo and her husband, Peter; sons, Robert J. Frank; Bernie Nealon and his wife, Denise; grandchildren, Jason, Cailin, David, Joshua, Timothy, Morgan, Elly, Catherine and Carson; great-grandchildren, Connor, Vincent, David Jr., Tegan and Ripley; sisters, Becky Snoekstra and Marjorie Carithers; brothers, John, Russell and Billy Joe Peterson; numerous nieces and nephews.
+Surviving are her daughters, Lynn Teufel and her husband, Mark A.; Miki Hossage and her husband, Dave; Nancy Carlo and her husband, Peter; sons, Robert J. Frank; Bernie Nealon and his wife, Denise; grandchildren, Jason, Cailin, David, Joshua, Timothy, Morgan, Elly, Catherine, Bernie and Carson; great-grandchildren, Connor, Vincent, David Jr., Tegan and Ripley, sisters, Becky Snoekstra and Marjorie Carithers; brothers, John, Russell and Billy Joe Peterson; numerous nieces and nephews.

 A funeral service will be held at 7:30 p.m.
 Tuesday from George A. Strish Inc. Funeral Home, 105 N. Main St., Ashley, with the Rev. David Hossage, pastor, officiating.

 Family and friends may call from 5 to 8 p.m.
 Tuesday.
-Interment will be held at 10 a.m.
-Wednesday in the chapel of St. Mary's Cemetery, Hanover Twp.
+Interment is at noon Wednesday in the chapel of St. Mary's Cemetery, Hanover Twp.